Photo: Hải Vân Pass, border of Đà Nẵng

 Farley writes that a strange thing happens when you step outside the edgelands hotel lobby: “you’ve been here before… This car park.
 This row of potted plants.
 These grassy verges and that sound of water running somewhere.
 From the edgelands hotel, the lobby extends seamlessly into the surroundings”.
 There is an august sameness, separate from the similarity of two city-blocks.
 After a while the passing scenery becomes an ecological palindrome, the same stretch of sequence rehearsed infinitely forwards and backwards.

-All the observers of blitz and bliss- those who’d made it from Hanoi to Hoi An relax around town nursing wounds, some bruised and flayed like overripe peaches.
-Battered backpackers are a reminder of one’s ignorant-tourist-status – that you shouldn’t be operating heavy machinery in the first place.
+Those who’d made it from Hanoi to Hoi An relax around town nursing wounds, some bruised and flayed like overripe peaches.
+Other battered backpackers are a reminder of one’s idiot-status – that you shouldn’t be operating heavy machinery in the first place.
 Foreign driver’s licenses, of which I was never in possession of anyway, aren’t actually recognized and the toll guy at the turnpike had a right to laugh at my bare feet.

 Bright and early one morning, in the same fashion as the abandonment of my sandals, my front wheel hit a rock and the bottle of sunscreen tucked into the water-bottle holder at the front of the bike launched itself into the air in search of greener pastures, bouncing down a gentle slope into an Olympic swimming pool of marsh.
 I spent the next five hours slowly boiling alive like a lobster, renouncing rurality and its tragic lack of amenities.